 The Board’s Discussion Paper Business Combinations—Disclosures, Goodwill and Impairment contains further proposals in addition to those outlined above, including proposals to reduce the cost of the impairment test for preparers.

-The comment letter period is open until 15 September 2020.Login/register to submit a comment letter
+The comment letter period is open until 31 December 2020.
+The deadline has changed to 31 December 2020 because of the covid-19 pandemic; previously it was 15 September 2020.Login/register to submit a comment letter